unimelb/pattern-lib/docs/docs.md

 </script>
 ```

-The default README configuration is as follows:
+The default `readme` configuration is as follows:

 ```js
 {